OUR APPROACH

 Summer Schools & Workshops: Film & Architecture

-Since 2014, we have done a series of Summer Schools and Workshops using the medium of film to investigate new approaches to architecture.
+Since 2016, we have done a series of Summer Schools and Workshops using the medium of film to investigate new approaches to architecture.
 We have hosted our own Summer Schools with themes such as Landscape as Character: Rural Noir, Inclusive Design, and Social Integration.
-And we have developed, consulted on, and facilitated workshops with institutions like BINA from Belgrade, MAXXI in Rome, Oslo Architecture Triennale, Architecture at The Edge in Galway, Tirana Biennale, Tbilisi Biennale, Pink Armenia from Yerevan, and Queer Art Festival in Baku.
+And we have developed, consulted on, and facilitated workshops with institutions like Aarhus School of Architecture, BINA from Belgrade, MAXXI in Rome, Oslo Architecture Triennale, Architecture at The Edge in Galway, Barleti University & Tirana Biennale, Tbilisi Architecture Biennal, Pink Armenia from Yerevan, and Queer Art Festival in Baku.

 The school programmes and workshops have connected students, professionals, and the broader culture across geographical regions and in between disciplines.